Detective fiction: China

+Among the translators of this era, Zhou Guisheng (1863–1926) stands out as a pivotal figure.
+Specializing in detective and science fiction, Zhou partially translated the French novel Margot la Balafrée by Fortuné du Boisgobey (1821–1891).
+In 1906, he founded the first Chinese Translators' Association (Yishu jiaotong gonghui) in Shanghai, an institution that played a crucial role in fostering literary exchange.
+Zhou's translation of Margot la Balafrée was notable for its extensive annotations and commentaries, which were appended to most chapters.
+These commentaries, following a tradition cherished by Chinese literati, sought to elucidate the moral and social implications of the narrative.
+However, unlike earlier practices that emphasized Confucian virtues, Zhou's commentaries critiqued the contemporary political system, often employing biting irony to mock the "antiquated" customs of imperial China.
+It is also noteworthy that among the commentators on Zhou's translation was Wu Jianren (1866–1910), better known by his pseudonym Wu Woyao, a celebrated writer of the time.
+Wu's involvement underscores the collaborative nature of this intellectual endeavor and highlights the role of detective fiction as a medium for social and political critique.
+Through their translations and commentaries, figures like Zhou Guisheng and Wu Jianren not only introduced Chinese readers to Western literary traditions but also used these works as a lens to examine and challenge the pressing issues of their own society.

 Through China's Golden Age of crime fiction (1900–1949), translations of Western classics, and native Chinese detective fictions circulated within the country.

-Cheng Xiaoqing had first encountered Conan Doyle's highly popular stories as an adolescent.
+Cheng Xiaoqing had first encountered Sir Arthur Conan Doyle's highly popular stories as an adolescent.
 In the ensuing years, he played a major role in rendering them first into classical and later into vernacular Chinese.
+Cheng Xiaoqing, who had been self-taught in English from the age of 16, collaborated with a group of friends to translate the complete series of Sherlock Holmes stories into Chinese.
+Published in 1916 under the title Fuermosi tan’an (The Investigative Cases of Sherlock Holmes) by the Zhonghua shuju publishing house, this translation marked a significant milestone in the introduction of Western detective fiction to Chinese readers.

-Cheng Xiaoqing's translated works from Sir Arthur Conan Doyle introduced China to a new type of narrative style.
-Western detective fiction that was translated often emphasized “individuality, equality, and the importance of knowledge”, appealing to China that it was the time for opening their eyes to the rest of the world.
+Cheng Xiaoqing's translated works from Conan Doyle introduced China to a new type of narrative style.
+Western detective fiction that was translated often emphasized "individuality, equality, and the importance of knowledge", appealing to China that it was the time for opening their eyes to the rest of the world.

 This style began China's interest in popular crime fiction, and is what drove Cheng Xiaoqing to write his own crime fiction novel, Sherlock in Shanghai.
-In the late 1910s, Cheng began writing detective fiction very much in Conan Doyle's style, with Bao as the Watson-like narrator; a rare instance of such a direct appropriation from foreign fiction.
-Famed as the “Oriental Sherlock Holmes”, the duo Huo Sang and Bao Lang become counterparts to Doyle's Sherlock Holmes and Dr. Watson characters.
+In the late 1910s, Cheng began writing detective fiction inspired by Conan Doyle's style, with Bao as the Watson-like narrator; a rare instance of such a direct appropriation from foreign fiction.
+Famed as the "Oriental Sherlock Holmes", the duo Huo Sang and Bao Lang become counterparts to Doyle's Sherlock Holmes and Dr. Watson characters.